KatherineMichel/creating-a-steakhouse-website-using-wordpress/promotion/promotion-gap-analysis.md

 ## Deemed Unnecessary

-* Google map- client felt people would be more likely to directly Google the restaurant or use GPS
 * Contact form- client felt patrons would be more likely to call/email and restaurant laptop is not in use all of the time
 * Reservations- client felt patrons would be more likely to call/email and restaurant laptop is not in use all of the time